Police Officer Eligibility | Join Us2024-10-09T15:44:04+01:00

 If you are the subject of a current Individual Voluntary Arrangement you will be required to provide supporting documentation and proof of regular payments over a number of months.

-You could run a free credit report before completing your application to view any defaulted accounts or County Court Judgements that may be resolved or managed before you submit your vetting application.
+You can run a free credit report before completing your application to view any defaulted accounts or County Court Judgements that may be resolved or managed before you submit your vetting application.

 Cautions or convictions will not necessarily preclude you from joining Northumbria Police.
 It will depend on the nature and the circumstances of the offence.
 However, an applicant’s honesty and integrity will be brought into question if information is considered to have been purposely withheld during the vetting process.